olympusone/sequelize_paper_trail/README.md

   userModel: 'user',
 };
 ```
-2. Pass the id of the user who is responsible for the database operation to `sequelize-paper-trail` either by sequelize options or by using [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).
+2. Pass the id of the user who is responsible for the database operation to `sequelize_paper_trail` either by sequelize options or by using [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).

 ```javascript
 Model.update({